21 Brilliant Hacks for Dental Floss You’ll Start Using All the Time

 Silence annoying drips

 If a dripping faucet is giving you a headache, remedy the noise with floss until you have a chance to fix the leak for good.
 Tie floss around the faucet head, making sure the other end of the string is guided into the drain.
 The drops of water will slide quietly down the floss instead of thudding into the sink below.
-Fixing that drip will help you save money.
-Read more ways to save on household bills here.
+Don’t miss these other hacks for eliminating the annoying noises in your home.

 Make a hair tie